OUR PARa 84 APPROVALS

 WHITE CLIFFS OF DOVER, KINGSDOWN, KENT

-Now completed, planning permission was successfully obtained at appeal for a new Para 80 house located on the White Cliffs of Dover and in the Kent Downs AONB and Heritage Coast.
+Now completed, planning permission was successfully obtained at appeal for this new country house located on the White Cliffs of Dover, within the Kent Downs AONB and Heritage Coast.
 The principal design concept, for both landscape and building proposal, comes from the two distinctive landscape characters east and west of the site.
 The strategy was to stitch the site and building into the grassland landscape and chalky clifftops.
 The curved building form provides south facing amenity space and allows seascape views out to both the east and west.
 Along the inside of this design the internal curve facade integrates a 'solar wall’ which provides warm air to be fed into the MVHR system, thus reducing the heating requirements of the house.
 This significant approval won on appeal has been covered in the national planning press.
 We would like to thank Hawkes Architecture and Squires Young Landscape Architects.

 ravenstone, buckinghamshire

-Para 80 house in the countryside near Milton Keynes.
-A collaborative design between AR Design Studio and Landscape Architects Ibbotson Studios transformed an overgrown paddock into a striking contemporary home for a couple with a passion for motor cars.
+‘Ravenstone’ is a country house located on the edge of a village, near Milton Keynes.
+A collaborative design between AR Design Studio and Ibbotson Studios, the scheme transformed an overgrown paddock into a striking contemporary home for a couple with a passion for motor cars.
 Floating above a pond, the house sits within a beautifully enhanced private garden incorporating meadows, a reed bed and orchards which are all informed by the local history.

 SPINNEYS, WARWICKSHIRE

-Located in Stratford-on-Avon, this proposal was for the replacement of an existing dwelling in addition to a a second 'Para 80 house' on the site.
-The proposals therefore had to create a suitable and harmonious setting for each dwelling, designed by Hawkes Architecture, while only one of the dwellings was required to meet the exacting standards of Para 80e.
+Located in Stratford-upon-Avon, Warwickshire, this proposal was for the replacement of an existing dwelling in addition to a new 'Para 84 house' on the site.
+The proposals therefore had to create a suitable and harmonious setting for each dwelling, designed by Hawkes Architecture.

 BROOKS BARN, WEST SUSSEX